How to walk away with your bachelor’s degree in 14 months…debt-free.

 In 2017, I traveled on 19 airplanes, visited 23 cities in 8 different countries, started my own business with 3 additional internships, and graduated debt-free with my bachelor’s degree.

-I’d say 2017 was a fairly productive year on my end.
-None of it would’ve been possible without Western Governors University (WGU), a self-paced program that offered ultimate flexibility and affordability to pursue a college degree.
+None of it would have been possible without Western Governors University (WGU), a self-paced program that offers ultimate flexibility and affordability to pursue a college degree.

 I’ve had a lot of people ask me how I was able to finish my degree in this unconventional way, so I’m going to highlight some of my go-to strategies:

-- My work in high school (quite literally) paid off when I found a school that accepts AP credits.
+- AP Exams: My work in high school (quite literally) paid off when I found a school that accepts AP credits.
 I managed to transfer in 33 credits from AP classes into WGU.

-- CLEP, CLEP, CLEP!
-Once I realized that WGU accepts CLEP credits, I started “CLEPing” out of the generic freshman classes.
+- CLEP Exams: Once I realized that WGU accepts CLEP credits, I started “CLEPing” out of the generic freshman classes.
 Each test costs between $80-$100 and you walk away with 3 college credits after studying for 1 – 2 weeks.

 - WGU’s tuition is based on a 6 month flat-rate tuition.
 This means I can take as many classes as I want during a 6-month period and pay the same amount.
 The moment I realized I could compete against myself, I knew that this was the perfect school for me.
 A constant competition to win against myself!